We've had more good days than bad: Laxmi Bomb

 Winner of RadioCity Freedom Awards in 2016 for Best Album Art, this ‘fiery-foursome’ had their maiden international tour in May 2016 and they dropped thrilling ‘bombs’ across six cities in the Malaysian Cape.
 If we talk domestically, they have headlined in the festivals such as Nariyal Paani, Ziro Festival, Ragasthan, New Wave Festival among others.

-According to them, the genre, “Electronica is merely a format of the sound.”
-Since its inception, they had a great run of shows; their debut EP ‘H
+According to them, the genre, "Electronica is merely a format of the sound."
+Since its inception, they had a great run of shows; their debut EP ‘Hॐ’ was released in 2014, followed by another EP release in the same year, they were on hiatus in 2015.
+They said, they would ‘like to forget’ 2015.
+"With line-up changes and members involved in personal commitments, we had a lull year."

 However, 2016 saw the addition of Chandrashekar Kunder aka Major C on the decks and that was the turning point.
 “And now, it’s 2017 and we’re back on the attack.
 So I’d say we’ve had more good days than bad.
 Our endeavour is to make them better,” added vocalist Keegan.